 June to early November

-June to early November are the driest months for your Kilimanjaro climb but particularly during August to October this means the mountain is very busy.
+June to early November are the driest months for your Kilimanjaro climb but particularly during August to October means the mountain is very busy.
 The shoulder months of June and July and early November are good compromises if a little rain doesn’t deter you.
 Dry but busy

 November to mid-December